Dipole symmetries from the topology of the phase space and the constraints on the low-energy spectrum: Discussion and conclusions

 The consequences of the LMP are particularly striking when it appears in a low-energy EFT for NG bosons of a spontaneously broken global symmetry.
 Namely, the missing degrees of freedom must then be gapless just like the NG bosons themselves.
 This gives rise to a no-go theorem, forbidding certain symmetry-breaking patterns in any microscopic, translationally invariant local field theory.
 Two generic options for the additional gapless modes required by the LMP are fermions on a gapless Fermi surface, and further NG modes.
 The intimate relation between the LMP and the presence of additional gapless modes in the spectrum seems to extend beyond the class of systems with scalar NG bosons.
 As we showed on a concrete example, the same happens in theories of NG bosons of higher-form symmetries.

 Let us close the paper with some concluding remarks.
 First, suppose that the action~\eqref{action} is merely an approximation to a more complete theory, singled out for instance by the classical limit or as the leading order in a derivative expansion.
 How are the results of this paper going to change when higher-order corrections are added to the action?
 Should the correction consist solely of operators without time derivatives, it can always be absorbed into the Hamiltonian $\Ha$.
 This implies a redefinition of the stress tensor $\sigma_{ij}$ and the spatial tensor current $J^{i_1\dotsb i_{d-2}jk}$ but no further changes.
+Suppose now that we add to the action a generic operator of higher order in derivatives.
+We can still write the action in the form~\eqref{action}, except that the ``Hamiltonian density'' $\Ha[\phi]$ can now also contain operators with time derivatives.
+It turns out that the argument proving the existence of a dipole-type conservation law still goes through with just a minor modification.
+Namely, the argument of the last integral in~\eqref{diffeo} has to be replaced with $\de_\mu\xi^j\sigma^\mu_{\phantom\mu j}$.
+Likewise, the right-hand side of~\eqref{onshellidentity} becomes $-\de_\mu\sigma^\mu_{\phantom\mu i}$.
+The part herein containing a time derivative can eventually be absorbed into a redefinition of the charge density $\rho^{i_1\dotsb i_{d-2}}$, and one again ends up with a conservation law of the type~\eqref{dipolegenerald}.
+This makes it clear that the assumption of absence of higher-order time derivatives is in fact not essential for the derivation of the local dipole conservation law.
+It is only needed in Sec.~\ref{sec:VPDalgebra} when we analyze the algebra of conserved charges using the symplectic formalism.
+All we need for the dipole conservation law itself is that the theory is translationally invariant and that the charge density and current in~\eqref{dipolegenerald} are well-defined on the target space of the theory.
+The latter assumption may be violated for instance in theories with a gauge redundancy, as we demonstrate in Sec.~\ref{sec:higherform}.

-A presumably dominant correction with time derivatives takes the form $\del S=\int\dd^d\!\vek x\dd t\,(1/2)g_{ab}(\phi)\de_0\phi^a\de_0\phi^b$.
+For a concrete illustration of the effects due to perturbations of the Lagrangian, let us consider the presumably dominant correction with time derivatives, which is of the form $\del S=\int\dd^d\!\vek x\dd t\,(1/2)g_{ab}(\phi)\de_0\phi^a\de_0\phi^b$.
 In order that the energy of the theory remains bounded from below and mathematically consistent, $g_{ab}(\phi)$ should correspond to a Riemannian metric, globally well-defined on $\M$.
 Repeating the steps in Sec.~\ref{sec:dipole}, one finds that~\eqref{onshellidentity} changes to

 The form of the dipole conservation law~\eqref{dipole} is then preserved if one replaces $J^0=\eps^{ij}\de_i\om_j$ by